-Employee engagement surveys measure how employees feel about your company’s mission and their role in contributing to its success.
-Use our template to create an effective employee engagement survey that will give you insight into employee dedication and help you spot areas where you can improve.
+Employee engagement surveys measure how employees feel about your company’s mission and their role in its success.
+Use our template to create an effective employee engagement survey that will give you insight into employee dedication and help you spot areas you can improve.

 What is an Employee Engagement Survey?

-An employee engagement survey is somewhat similar to but also different from an employee satisfaction survey.
-While it does measure employee happiness to an extent, it focuses on their dedication and commitment to company goals.
-Of course, the two are very connected, as it’s difficult to imagine an engaged employee who is unsatisfied with their role in the organization.
+An employee engagement survey is a little similar to an employee satisfaction survey, but also a little different.
+While it does measure employee happiness to an extent, it focuses on dedication and commitment to company goals.
+Of course, the two are very connected, as it’s difficult to imagine an engaged employee who is unsatisfied with their role in the company.

 However, employee satisfaction does not guarantee engagement.
-An employee engagement survey focuses on collecting feedback regarding different factors that contribute to a dedicated workforce.
-The results of the survey can help you determine the areas in which you can improve and provide employees with an environment that will help them stay motivated and encourage their commitment.
+An employee engagement survey focuses on factors that contribute to a dedicated workforce.
+The results of the survey can help you determine where you can improve, help employees stay motivated, and encourage their commitment.

 Why Measure Employee Engagement?

 The answer is simple: engaged employees are more motivated and productive, which leads to better performance and results.
-For this reason, any organization looking to stay competitive needs to assess and constantly work on staff engagement.
+For this reason, any company looking to stay competitive needs to assess and work on staff engagement.

 What to Measure with an Employee Engagement Survey?

-Employee engagement can be affected by a multitude of factors, from overall satisfaction to company culture.
-As such, your survey can include questions regarding any number of them.
-Below are several areas you should assess due to their high impact.
-You can use these suggestions when designing your survey questions and tailor them to your needs.
+Employee engagement can be affected by many factors, from overall satisfaction to company culture.
+As such, your survey can include questions about any number of them.
+Here are some ideas.
+You can use them when designing your survey questions and tailor them to your needs.

 Opportunities for Development

 Company culture can have a huge impact on employee motivation and their commitment to mutual goals.
-Make sure your survey includes a couple of questions gauging how your employees feel about their colleagues, work environment, and the social dynamics within their workplace.
+So, make sure your survey includes a couple of questions gauging how your employees feel about their colleagues, work environment, and the social dynamics in their workplace.

 Let’s Start Measuring

 Measuring employee engagement periodically will help you understand the factors contributing to their commitment and motivation.
 An appealing digital survey with the right questions will ensure the feedback you receive is both qualitatively and quantitatively sound.
-Use our online survey maker as well s our many survey templates and examples to start measuring engagement in your firm and learning from the results.
+So, use our online survey maker as well as our many survey templates and examples to start measuring engagement in your firm and learning from the results.